 Fentanyl started arriving in the US from China about 10 years ago.
+In 2020, the US Drug Enforcement Administration said that China was the "primary source of fentanyl and fentanyl-related substances trafficked through international mail".
 As authorities in the US and China have cracked down on traffickers and criminal gangs, much of that flow has been re-routed through cartels in Mexico.
 Rather than sending shipments of finished illicit fentanyl directly to the US, drug traffickers and exporters in China send precursor chemicals to Mexico, where they can be turned into fentanyl and sent on to the US.

+What has China done to curb the flow of fentanyl into the US?

 The 2010s were a bright spot for US-China cooperation on fentanyl.
+In 2019, at the behest of the US, China scheduled all forms of fentanyl, the only major country to permanently include the drugs on a list of controlled substances.
+In the US, fentanyl analogues are only temporarily controlled, with the classification set to expire in December 2024.

 But in 2022, when the then speaker of the House of Representatives Nancy Pelosi visited Taiwan, Beijing responded angrily by cutting off several channels of communication with the US, including counternarcotics co-operation.

-It was only last year, when Joe Biden and Xi Jinping met in San Francisco, that bilateral talks on fentanyl were reopened.
+It was only last year, when Joe Biden and Xi Jinping met in San Francisco, that bilateral talks on fentanyl were re-opened. [...]

 China and the US have also agreed to co-operate on tackling money laundering.
 Chinese and Mexican organised criminal gangs form the financial backbone of the international fentanyl trade.

 But China insists that the fentanyl crisis is, at its heart, a problem of the US's own making.
-"The root cause of the overdose lies in the US itself, China's foreign ministry spokesperson, Mao Ning, said last month.
-(514 words)
+"The root cause of the overdose lies in the US itself, which calls for more effective measures from the US government," China's foreign ministry spokesperson, Mao Ning, said last month.